 In December 2000 Mike Simpson was called to Union Avenue Christian Church.
 His stay until March 2003 emphasized the church in the community.
 Union Avenue focused on the Lazarus Project, rhythm & roots worship, the parish nurse ministry, and Congregations Allied for Community Improvement (CACI), and also renewed its support for Joint Community Ministries.
 During this time Union Avenue was among the fastest-growing churches in the region as it began its centennial celebration.

-On September 1, 2004, the Reverend Dr. Suzanne Webb became Union Avenue’s tenth senior minister.
+On September 1, 2004, Suzanne Webb became Union Avenue’s tenth senior minister.
 Her first Sunday in the Union Avenue pulpit was September 12, 2004, as the congregation celebrated its annual “homecoming” and the one-hundredth anniversary of worshiping at 733 Union Boulevard.
+Under her leadership, the congregation renovated its sanctuary (2007) and its first-floor gathering spaces (2015), including the original worship space now referred to as the Fellowship Room.
+For the first time in decades, the congregation’s average age lowered and there was a significant upsurge in membership of young families with children.

 Sunday school – 9:30 a.m.